Digital Information for Everyone

 With ADA accessibility regulations applicable to public Internet sites on the horizon and the growth of spending power for people with disabilities, web and mobile accessibility concerns are on the rise.
 Learn how to make your site or mobile app accessible, so you are not losing out on a large segment of your potential consumer and employee base.

-ADA Regulations Soon to Apply to Public Internet Sites
+ADA Regulations May Apply to Public Internet Sites

 When the groundbreaking Americans with Disabilities Act (ADA) was passed in 1990, the most visible changes were wheelchair ramps, parking spaces and bathroom configurations.
-Today, 25 years later, there are new challenges to be addressed.
-At the top of the list: the Internet.
+Today, 28 years later, there are new challenges to be addressed.
+At the top of the list: the Internet and mobile apps.

-In early 2015, the Department of Justice is expected to release formal regulations that will apply ADA accessibility regulations to any public Internet site.
-(ADA regulations were already extended to cover the accessibility of digital information from Federal agencies in 1998.)
-Ensuring digital accessibility to web and mobile apps will become a standard component of quality assurance in development projects.
+In early 2015, the Department of Justice Advanced Notice of Proposed Rulemaking (ANPRM) related to Nondiscrimination on the Basis of Disabilities was expected to release formal regulations that would apply ADA accessibility regulations to any public Internet site.
+However, the decision continues to be delayed.
+ADA regulations were already extended to cover the accessibility of digital information from Federal agencies in 1998.

 Smart organizations like Amazon.com and Major League Baseball have recognized the purchasing power of this underserved demographic.
 Amazon has made its entire site accessible and even added voiceover capabilities to its Kindle App.
 Major League Baseball, which was reluctant at first to add accessibility to its paid Game Day Audio package, has since done so and won awards for its ease of use.